-- Your HomeBuy Agent helps you to determine the proportion of the property that you can afford to purchase, which has to be between 25 and 75 percent of the value of the property.
+- Your HomeBuy agent helps you to determine the proportion of the property that you can afford to purchase.
+This has to be 25 - 75% of the value of the property.

-- After you have bought the property you continue to buy further shares until you own 100 percent.
+- After you have bought the property you continue to buy further shares until you own 100%.